• Individual Investor

 The benefits of beneficiary planning

-You’ve worked so hard to build up your IRA—carefully planning and saving so that you’ll have a more comfortable retirement.
+You’ve worked so hard to build up your individual retirement account (IRA)—carefully planning and saving so that you’ll have a more comfortable retirement.
 But what happens to those assets if you die before you use them all?
 How can you be sure they’ll go where you want them to?
 That’s where naming beneficiaries comes in.

 Let’s start with a definition.
 A beneficiary is a person or entity you choose to receive anything that’s left in your retirement account when you pass away.
 By naming a beneficiary (or beneficiaries) today, you make sure the funds go to whom you want and that the person who receives them could also receive some of the tax benefits that you’ve enjoyed on the account.